-Enables or disables detection of file uploads and downloads in web browsers and other applications (for example, uploading attachments to web-based email or downloading files via FTP).
+Enables or disables detection of files accessed by web browsers and other applications (for example, uploading attachments to web-based email or downloading files via FTP).

 Enables or disables detection of file-restore activity, such as restores of files belonging to other users.